JuhooM/mazesolver/README.md

 TODO:

-  1) Make movement for e-puck controller
-  2) Make e-puck robot able to traverse mazes without getting stuck
-  3) Somehow solve the maze. (bfs?)
+  1) Somehow solve the maze, other than wall following. (bfs, dfs, a*)
-  6) Add more worlds/mazes for the robot to solve
+  2) Add more worlds/mazes for the robot to solve

 Project journal: